santon834/gensim/README.md

 Training loss is now calculated when running Cython dbow neg and get_latest_training_loss() prints it instead of returning 0.
 ==================================

+The added complexity is O(1) and does not slow down training.

 Example:

 model = Doc2Vec(compute_loss=True, ...)